bovine3dom/site/content/about.md

 I am at the School of Computer Science Centre for Doctoral Training.
 I previously studied Theoretical Physics in the School of Physics and Astronomy, also at the University of Manchester.
 As part of that degree I worked with Ksenia Grozdova under Sue Astley on a project on measuring mammographic density using computer vision techniques.
 <!--more-->

 You can view my GitHub repository at https://github.com/bovine3dom where you will find a small project I wrote for a C++ class, the code for the mammographic density estimation and, most importantly, my dotfiles.
 You might also stumble across [Tridactyl](https://github.com/tridactyl/tridactyl), a weirdly popular niche Firefox extension I develop alongside an extraordinary number of other people.
-I generally programme in Python and Julia[^Julia] These days, because of Tridactyl, I write quite a lot of TypeScript too, but I wouldn't strictly say that was by choice.
+I generally programme in Python and Julia[^Julia].
+These days, because of Tridactyl, I write quite a lot of TypeScript too, but I wouldn't strictly say that was by choice.

 # Contact